Gas vs. Electric Dryers: Which One is Right for Your Home?

 Gas Dryer:

-Requires regular maintenance of gas lines and vents to ensure safety and efficiency.
+Requires regular maintenance of gas dryer hoses and vents to ensure safety and efficiency.

 Generally durable but needs professional servicing for gas-related components.